Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Abstract

 \section{Abstract}

-Cooperative Localization (CL) is a promising approach to achieve safe quadrotor formation flight through precise positioning via low-cost inter-drone sensors.
-This paper develops an observability-aware control principle tailored to quadrotor formation flight with range-only inter-drone measurement.
+Cooperative Localization is a promising approach to achieving safe quadrotor formation flight through precise positioning via low-cost inter-drone sensors.
+This paper develops an observability-aware control principle tailored to quadrotor formation flight with range-only inter-drone measurements.
 The control principle is based on a novel approximation of the local observability Gramian (LOG), which we name the Short-Term Local Observability Gramian (STLOG).
-The validity of STLOG is established by a proof of the link between local observability and estimation precision.
-We propose the Observability Predictive Controller (OPC), an implementation of our control principle under a receding-horizon framework, which optimizes a metric of the STLOG to maximize the minimum precision improvement along a trajectory.
-Monte Carlo simulations and experimental flight tests are conducted on a pair of quadrotors performing formation flight.
-The results show that the OPC improves positioning precision and estimator confidence, confirming the practical utility of the proposed approach.
+The validity of STLOG is established by proving its link to directional estimation precision in nonlinear systems.
+We propose the Observability Predictive Controller (OPC), a receding-horizon controller that generates optimal inputs to enhance information gain in weakly observable state directions by maximizing the minimum eigenvalue of the STLOG.\@ This reduces the risk of estimator divergence due to the unbounded growth of uncertainty in weakly observed state components.
+Monte Carlo simulations and flight experiments are conducted with quadrotors in a GNSS-denied ferrying mission, showing that the OPC improves positioning confidence and estimator robustness.